bcohenboulakia/nbworkshop/README.md

 The conversion can be automated by a GitHub Actions workflow called `Generate Students Notebooks branch` which calls the conversion script on every update of a Notebook in a monitored directory.
 Note that the GitHub workflow uses `.github/conversion.json` as configuration file (including for calling the conversion script), and provides detailed error log in case this file is invalid (or missing).

-The result of the workflow execution can be reviewed on the `README.md` of the Students branch which contains a short overview of the conversion process :
+The result of the workflow execution can be reviewed on the `README.md` of the Students branch which contains a short overview of the conversion process:
 ![Student branch README](https://github.com/user-attachments/assets/bc132feb-5f43-40e7-aa64-962154bc15b1)

 A copy of this review appears on the workflow page in the `Action` tab on the GitHub repository web page: